moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 **API 1: Authentication**

-Copy-paste this authentication cURL into your Postman Collection for this Use case, substituting any red text with the relevant values from your Workday connector configuration.
+Copy-paste this authentication cURL into your Postman Collection for this plugin, substituting any red text with the relevant values from your Workday connector configuration.
 This helps ensure you are connecting to your workday via the generated access token from this API.

 ```bash
 curl --location 'https://{{domain}}.workday.com/ccx/oauth2/{{instance}}/token' \